The Tramways of

 Tranvía Municipal's suburban lines were picturesque.
 The Belén route [see map] crossed Río Medellín on its own steel trestle.
 This car is decorated with banners and flags – perhaps for the line's inauguration in 1926 [postcard, col. AM]:

 The Aranjuez line opened as far as Bosque (a park) in 1921, was extended to Moravia in 1922, to Aranjuez in 1927, and finally reached Berlín in 1931 [see map].
-This photograph of the Moravia terminus must have been taken between 1922 and 1927, before the track was extended up the hill in the distance [postcard, col. AM]:
+This postcard view shows a tram on Carrera 52 ex-Carretera Carabobo [col. AM]:

-Image quality is poor, but this is the only illustration that the author could find of the 10 km Envigado line, which was one of the few genuine electric interurban tramway lines in South America [see map] [E. Livrado Ospina – see BIBLIOGRAPHY]:
+Image quality is poor, but this is the best illustration that the author could find of the 10 km Envigado line, which was one of the few genuine electric interurban tramway lines in South America [see map] [E. Livrado Ospina – see BIBLIOGRAPHY]:

 The October 1940 edition of National Geographic Magazine contained an article entitled "Hail Colombia!" which included the color photograph below.
 Birney 37 was climbing the hill on Calle 55, on the Sucre line [Luis Marden]: